-Lemon verbena is used for digestive disorders such as gas or diarrhea, muscle damage caused by exercise, multiple sclerosis (MS), insomnia, and other conditions, but there is no good scientific evidence to support these uses.
+People use lemon verbena for muscle damage caused by exercise, insomnia, joint pain, multiple sclerosis (MS), and many other conditions, but there is no good scientific evidence to support these uses

 Uses & Effectiveness

-When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe when applied to the skin.
-Contact with lemon verbena may cause red, itchy skinrash in some people.
+When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe.
+Some people might experience an itchy rash.

 Special Precautions and Warnings

-When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe when applied to the skin.
-Contact with lemon verbena may cause red, itchy skinrash in some people.
+When applied to the skin: There isn't enough reliable information to know if lemon verbena is safe.
+Some people might experience an itchy rash.
 Pregnancy and breast-feeding: There isn't enough reliable information to know if lemon verbena is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.